MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - **User persona**
   - Power Platform Users to be contacted by Power Platform Admins

-It is recommended to use three [Microsoft 365 groups](/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide#microsoft-365-groups) for this, one for each persona.
+We recommend using three [Microsoft 365 groups](/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide#microsoft-365-groups) for this, one for each persona.
 This group type is an email enabled security group and can be associated with a Microsoft Team for collaboration between the people in the group.

 ## Prepare your environment